Hi-Media/reST-test/doc/readguide.rst

 specific pieces of information.
 The following table clarifies the conventions used across this guide.

-.. table:: Typographic conventions that apply across this guide
 .. table:: Table1 Typographic conventions that apply across this guide

    ==============  =======================================================================================================================================================================================================================